DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

 ## The historical version is rolled back

-The micro-service configuration list records the historical version of the configuration file and supports one-click rollback to a specific historical version.
-This helps users quickly recover incorrect configurations and reduces configuration availability risks in the micro-service system.
+The microservice configuration list records the historical version of the configuration file and supports one-click rollback to a specific historical version.
+This helps users quickly recover incorrect configurations and reduces configuration availability risks in the microservice system.
 Comparison between the current version and the target rollback version is supported during the rollback.
 This helps you verify the changes and reduce risks caused by error correction.

 1. Enter `Microservices` -> __Traditional Microservices__ -> __Hosted Registry__ module, click the name of the target registry.